Shop All

 All Mueloliva Olive Oils are bottled in dark protective coloured, tightly sealed bottles to prevent exposure to light and heat.

-Each and every batch of Mueloliva olive oil is chemically analyzed to check for acidity and nutrient quantity.
+Each and every batch of Mueloliva olive oil is chemically analyzed to check for acidity, freshness, contaminants, polyphenol/antioxidant content and nutrient content.

-You can view our quality analysis certificates here: https://oliveoil.com.pk/pages/chemical-analysis-certificate
+You can view our quality analysis reports here: https://oliveoil.com.pk/pages/chemical-analysis-certificate

-- Mueloliva Olive Oil mill is ranked the no. 2 best oil mill in the world.
+• Mueloliva Olive Oil mill was ranked the no. 2 best oil mill globally in 2025 by the World's Best Olive Oils (WBOO) rankings.
 (Source)

-- Mueloliva Picuda Extra Virgin is ranked the no. 4 best Extra Virgin olive oil in the world.
+• Mueloliva Picuda EVOO was ranked the no. 4 best Extra Virgin olive oil globally in 2022 by the World's Best Olive Oils (WBOO) rankings.
 (Source)

 Storing Olive Oil